-- · Email: cmusco@cs.umass.edu - Office Hours: Over Zoom, Tuesdays, 2:30pm-3:30pm (directly after class).
-See website for Zoom link. - I encourage you to come as regularly as possible to ask questions/work together on practice problems. - · If you need to chat individually, please email meet to set up a time.
+- Email: cmusco@cs.umass.edu - Office Hours: Over Zoom, Tuesdays, 2:30pm-3:30pm (directly after class) in CS 234. - I encourage you to come as regularly as possible to ask questions/work together on practice problems. - If you need to chat individually, please email meet to set up a time.